libvips/pyvips/_sources/README.rst.txt

 https://pypi.python.org/pypi/pyvips

 This module wraps the libvips image processing library.
-It needs the libvips shared library on your library search path, version 8.2 or later.

 https://jcupitt.github.io/libvips

+If you have the development headers for libvips installed and have a working C compiler, this module will use cffi API mode to try to build a libvips binary extension for your Python.

+If it is unable to build a binary extension, it will use cffi ABI mode instead and only needs the libvips shared library.
+This takes longer to start up and is typically ~20% slower in execution.
+You can find out how pyvips installed with ``pip show pyvips``.

 This binding passes the vips test suite cleanly and with no leaks under python2.7 - python3.6, pypy and pypy3 on Windows, macOS and Linux.